-- 5.1.4.1 To direct major office development to the 'Business Park Office Priority Employment' and 'Mixed Use Office Priority' designations within intensification areas along rapid transit corridors. - 5.1.4.2 To require that new office development in the 'Business Park Office Priority Employment' and 'Mixed Use Office Priority' designations be in the form of mid- to high-rise buildings, and be serviced by underground or structured parking, where feasible. - To encourage the introduction of office uses as a component of the 'Mixed Use' and 'Commercial' land use designations. - 5.1.4.4 To provide for office uses as an accessory use or limited ancillary use complementary to primary industrial uses where permitted in the appropriate 'Employment Lands' designation.
+- 5.1.4.2 To require that new office development in the 'Business Park Office Priority' Employment' and 'Mixed Use Office Priority' designations be in the form of mid- to high-rise buildings, and be serviced by underground or structured parking, where feasible. - 5.1.4.3 To encourage the introduction of office uses as a component of the 'Mixed Use' and 'Commercial' land use designations. - 5.1.4.4 To provide for office uses as an accessory use or limited ancillary use complementary to primary industrial uses where permitted in the appropriate 'Employment Lands' designation.